Lead (P

 b)

 Lead is a naturally occurring element found in small amounts in the earth’s crust, and was commonly used in products such as paint and gasoline.
+Traces of lead can be found everywhere.

 View of Trail and Columbia River